scambelo/aws-ipv6-demo/README.md

 ## Deployment

 This Demo comes preconfigured with the IPv4 CIDR `10.10.10.0/24`.
-If you wish to change this CICDR, edit the `vpc_cidr` variable in the file `params.auto.tfvars`.
+If you wish to change this CIDR, edit the `vpc_cidr` variable in the file `params.auto.tfvars`.

 To deploy this demo first intialize terraform.